Spirituality: Health and well-being

-Various studies (most originating from North America) have reported a positive correlation between spirituality and mental well-being in both healthy people and those encountering a range of physical illnesses or psychological disorders.
+Various studies (most originating from North America) have reported a positive correlation between measures of "spirituality" and mental well-being in both healthy people and those encountering a range of physical illnesses or psychological disorders.
+(Note: Nelson et al. (2002) define spirituality as "the need for finding satisfactory answers to ... ultimate questions about the meaning of life, illness and death'.")
 Although spiritual individuals tend to be optimistic, report greater social support, and experience higher intrinsic meaning in life, strength, and inner peace, whether the correlation represents a causal link remains contentious.
 Both supporters and opponents of this claim agree that past statistical findings are difficult to interpret, in large part because of the ongoing disagreement over how spirituality should be defined and measured.
 There is also evidence that an agreeable/positive temperament and/or a tendency toward sociability (which all correlate with spirituality) might actually be the key psychological features that predispose people to subsequently adopt a spiritual orientation and that these characteristics, not spiritually per se, add to well-being.
 There is also some suggestion that the benefits associated with spirituality and religiosity might arise from being a member of a close-knit community.
 Social bonds available via secular sources (i.e., not unique to spirituality or faith-based groups) might just as effectively raise well-being.
 In sum, spirituality may not be the "active ingredient" (i.e., past association with psychological well-being measures might reflect a reverse causation or effects from other variables that correlate with spirituality), and that the effects of agreeableness, conscientiousness, or virtue – personality traits common in many non-spiritual people yet known to be slightly more common among the spiritual – may better account for spirituality's apparent correlation with mental health and social support.